On the regularity of conical Calabi-Yau potentials: Pluripotential theory on Sasakian manifolds

 In this section, we introduce the notion of \textit{degenerate Sasakian manifolds}.
-These are compact manifolds having all the essential properties of a Sasakian manifold, except that the form \( d \eta \) is not positive-definite, hence does not define a transverse Kähler structure.
+These manifolds were briefly mentioned in \cite{DS17} without a formal definition.
+Essentially, degenerate Sasakian manifolds have all the properties of a Sasakian manifold, except that the transverse \((1,1)\)-form induced by \( \eta \) is not positive-definite, hence does not define a transverse Kähler structure.
 Still, we assume that a degenerate Sasakian manifold has a transverse Kähler structure, but that the basic Kähler form is not induced by the contact form.

-Degenerate Sasakian manifolds arise as the link of the resolution of Fano cones (see Lem. \ref{resolution_singularities}).
+Degenerate Sasakian manifolds arise as the link of the resolution of Fano cones (see \cite[(1), p.
+367]{DS17}).
 The reader should compare this setting to the Kähler situation: a resolution of a Kähler space is still Kähler, but the Kähler structure of the resolution is not the pullback of the Kähler structure on the base.

 We refer the reader to \cite{BG08} for a detailed treatment of almost contact structures and Sasakian manifolds.